yasiSriLanka/Model-to-Predict-Churn-in-Syriatel/README.md

 ###Recommendation

-Based on the above indicators Logistic Regression with polynomial Features hyperparameter tuned(gs Model) perform well over other with high train and test scores while minimizing the logloss in the training dataset to 0.23 and test data it is 0.32.
-On the other indicators highest F1 score of 0.67, precision of 0.61 and accurcy rate of 0.89 showed with Logistic Regression with polynomial Features hyperparameter tuned(gs Model).
-Eventhough recall is marginally lower considering other indicators it is recommended to use Logistic Regression with polynomial Features with following parameters.
+Based on the above indicators Logistic Regression with polynomial Features hyperparameter tuned(gs Model) perform well over other models.
+Reported highest train and test scores of 0.91 and 0.89 respectively while minimizing the logloss in the training dataset to 0.23 and test data it is 0.32.
+Highest CV with F1 score reported for this model is 0.59.
+On the other indicators highest F1 score of 0.67, precision of 0.61 and recall rate of 0.74 showed with Logistic Regression with polynomial Features hyperparameter tuned(gs Model).
+It is evident in confusion matrix with lowest false clasification and highest area under the cureve of ROC curve.
+Therefore it is recommended to use Logistic Regression with polynomial Features with following parameters.

 Imputer strategy : mean,
 Degree of Polynomial :3,
-C = 1,
-Solver = liblinear,
+C = 1, Solver = liblinear,
 Tolerance : 0.0001,
 No of iterations = 100